Back to jobs

 Powering Industrial Facilities That Keep the Economy Moving

-Reliable electrical infrastructure is essential to modern life—and behind every industrial facility, energy installation, and complex process system is a highly coordinated electrical construction effort.
-At Michels Power, Inc., our teams perform the heavy industrial electrical work and inside wiring solutions that power critical facilities across the United States.
+Reliable electrical infrastructure is essential to modern life—and behind every industrial facility, energy installation, and complex process system is a highly coordinated construction effort.
+At Michels Power, Inc., our teams deliver heavy industrial electrical construction and inside wiring solutions that power critical infrastructure across the United States.

-From energy and industrial plants to complex power distribution systems, we deliver safe, high‑quality electrical construction services that keep essential operations running.
+From energy and industrial plants to power distribution systems, we deliver safe, high‑quality work that keeps essential operations running.

-Michels Power, Inc. is one of the nation’s largest and most respected power delivery and electrical contractors.
-We execute work across the full electrical infrastructure lifecycle, including industrial electrical construction, inside wiring, power distribution, transmission, substations, renewable energy, and oil & gas facilities, as well as emergency power restoration.
+Michels Power, Inc. is one of the nation’s largest and most respected power delivery and electrical contractors, executing projects across the full electrical infrastructure lifecycle—including industrial electrical construction, inside wiring, substations, transmission, renewable energy, and oil & gas facilities.

 Key Responsibilities